International Hellenic University (IHU) MA in Art Law and Arts Management

 Key Summary

-• the specialized legal, financial, and cultural background to pursue a successful career in academia and research, private organizations that commercialize works of art, museums, and art collections, law firms practicing in the field of public sector organizations involved in the management, legal protection, re-claiming and supporting works of art;
+• the specialised legal, financial and cultural background to pursue a successful career in academia and research, private organisations that commercialise works of art, museums, art collections, law firms practising in the field or public sector organisations involved in the management, legal protection, reclaiming and supporting works of art;

-• legal and financial expertise in the operation and management of art markets (including sales of works of art, art portfolio management, art auctions, etc.);
+• legal and financial expertise on the operation and management of art markets (including sales of works of art, art portfolio management, art auctions, etc.);

-• intellectual property law expertise within a globalized art market;
+• intellectual property law expertise within a globalised art market;

 • insights on those fields of law (constitutional, civil, penal, etc.) affecting the legal protection of works of art.

 The courses are taught exclusively in English.
-The academics teaching in the program come from universities both abroad and in Greece.
+The academics teaching on the programme come from universities both abroad and in Greece, and their expertise assists students in getting acquainted with theoretical, as well as practical, art law and management issues.